 top of page

-Ido Michaeli is a multidisciplinary artist whose work resides on the seam of art, design and craft and utilizes textile, stained-glass, ceramic, digital painting and painting.
-Michaeli's projects address questions of multiculturalism, identity politics, world economy and postcolonialism.
-They are based on collaboration with traditional artisans from Afghanistan, Pakistan, Ethiopia, Palestine, India, and China, and have been exhibited extensively in galleries and museums around the world.
+Ido Michaeli is a multidisciplinary artist whose work resides on the seam of art, design and craft and utilizes textile, stained-glass, ceramic, and painting.

-Michaeli holds a Masters of Art and a bachelors of Design, both from the Bezalel Academy in Jerusalem.
+Michaeli's work has been exhibited extensively in galleries and museums around the world.
+He holds a Masters of Art and a bachelors of Design, both from the Bezalel Academy in Jerusalem.

 B. 1980, Lives and works in New York & Connecticut, USA